clean-code-craft-tcq-1/test-for-analytics-karippalrohith/README.md

 |---------------------------|---------------|---
-Battery Data-accuracy       | No            | We do not test the accuracy of data Computation of maximum      | Yes           | This is part of the software being developed Off-the-shelf PDF converter | Yes			| To check the status of PDF conversion, although it is an available library function.
+Battery Data-accuracy       | No            | We do not test the accuracy of data Computation of maximum      | Yes           | This is part of the software being developed Off-the-shelf PDF converter | No			| Its a library function, need not involve in the unit test of this module.
+It will be covered in the unit test of the library itself.
-Counting the breaches       | Yes 		 	| To publish in PDF report Detecting trends            | Yes 		 	| To analyse monthly trend report Notification utility        | Yes 		 	| To check if email was send or not
+Counting the breaches       | Yes 		 	| Part of functionality to be tested Detecting trends            | Yes 		 	| To analyse weekly/monthly trend report Notification utility        | Yes 		 	| To check if email was send or not whenever a new report is created.

 ### List the Test Cases